kaankoken/bash_scripts/README.md

 Bash scripts written for UNIX/LINUX based machines.

 # Local git initializer
-If you have job or working on projects, probably, you have one personal and one job related accounts.
-Moreover, most probably you defined one of the account as global account.
-This script enable your project to configure individually.
+If you have a job or work on projects, you probably have one personal and one job-related account.
+Moreover, most probably, you have already defined one of the accounts as a global account.
+This script enables you to change your `git config` in one go.
+You do not need to search the web or remember a series of git codes.
+It is easy to use.

 If you have any question, you are feel free to contact me via kaan_taha_koken@hotmail.com or kaan.koken@metu.edu.tr